 We all always have, knowingly or unknowingly, discussed amongst ourselves various types of markets.
 We often use these terms very loosely.
-Basically, there are three forms of market structure.
+Before we move to understand oligopolistic nature of oil.
+Let’s understand some basics.
+To start with, there are three forms of market structure.

 - Monopoly – This can be defined in simple words as the absence of competition.
 A single company or a group totally or nearly owns all markets for a particular type of product or service.